 10. A cutting device for safety

 Life for many other sports, having the right snorkeling equipment helps to minimize the dangers of snorkeling.
 If you are snorkeling in a popular spot for fishing, you may want to add a cutting device to your snorkel gear.
-There’s a small risk to get entangled in fishing line, which can be extremely dangerous.
+There’s a small risk of getting entangled in fishing lines, which can be extremely dangerous.
 A cutting device will set you free quickly.